MustafaTRK/pycro/README.md

 python -m pip install pynput

 # Linux
-# Install python3-pip if not installed.
 pip3 install pynput
+# If python3-pip is not installed
+python3 -m pip install pynput
 ```
 2. Go to the directory where the "src" folder is.
 3. Use the following command to start pycro using python: